NDHANA94/dynrclcpp/README.md

 # dynrclcpp
 Dynamic ROS 2 client library

-This library empowers developers with the ability to dynamically create and destroy ROS2 publishers, subscriptions, service clients, and service servers.
-Whether you're dealing with rapidly changing environments or need fine-gained control over your ROS2 communication channels, this library provides the flexibility and scalability you need.
+This library allows developers to dynamically create and desstroy ROS2 entities such as *publishers, subscriptions, service clients* and *service servers*.

 ### Features